 Traditional peoples were very wise in the preparation of their foods.
 They not only selected nutritious foods but they prepared them for maximum digestibility and nutrition.
 What good is eating nutritious legumes if the body is so whacked by the anti-nutrients that it can’t very easily extract and digest the nutrition?

-So, the next time you make your beans, make sure you soak the beans first!
+So, the next time you make your beans, make sure you soak them first!
 I soak large pots of various types of beans every month or so and then cook them – freezing for easy, quick meals when beans are required like homemade chili.

 If you’ve never soaked beans before, it’s so easy.
-Simply take 2 cups of your favorite beans, put them in a pot and cover with filtered water.
+Simply take 2 cups of your favorite beans (sources), put them in a pot and cover with filtered water.
 Stir in 2 TBL liquid whey, apple cider vinegar, or lemon juice, cover and let sit on the counter for 12-24 hours.

 After soaking, drain and rinse the beans until all the scum is washed away.
 Fill the pot with fresh filtered water, bring to a boil, and skim away any additional foam that may come to the top at the start of the boil.
 Turn down the heat to a simmer, add 4 crushed garlic cloves, and cook until the beans are soft (about 4 hours).

 Drain beans and add to your favorite dish or let cool and freeze in large freezer bags for quick meals at a later date!

 Bye bye Bean-o!
 You won’t be needing it or any other over the counter gas med again after learning to soak beans before cooking!

 Sarah, The Healthy Home Economist